Why do we teach Art?

 The Art department is housed in 3 specialist rooms.
 They are multipurpose and enable the full range of art activities to be undertaken.
 The 6th form have a dedicated room which they have access to at all times.

 The teaching team consists of Ms Wakeham, Head of Department and Mr Whitehead.

 Pupils work in both 2D and 3D, including painting, drawing, printmaking, mixed media, pottery, ceramics and sculpture.
-GCSE students follow the Edexcel syllabus which aims to stimulate imagination, sensitivity, conceptual thinking and powers of observation.
+GCSE students follow the AQA syllabus which aims to stimulate imagination, sensitivity, conceptual thinking and powers of observation.
 In the Sixth Form, pupils are given increasing freedom to make choices and to take responsibility for the direction of their learning.

 Key Stage 3